thedesi1/containers/README.md

 #### Dockerfile Best Practices
 -------------------------

-Some of the `Dockerfile` practices that is followed:
+`Dockerfile` practices that is followed:

 1. Use a `.dockerignore` file to exclude unnecessary files and directories to increase the build’s performance.
 2. Use **trusted base images** only and keep updating the images periodically.